-The "Low-Income Housing Credit - Election under §42(b)(2)(A)(ii)(II) to use as the Applicable Percentage the Appropriate Percentage for the Month in which Tax-Exempt Obligations are Issued" (i.e., The LIHTC Election under §42) is used to lock-in the credit rate for non-competitive tax-exempt bond financed projects.
+For projects which have a portion of the building financed with an obligation described in Section 42(h)(4)(A) on, or prior to, December 31, 2020, the LIHTC Election under Section 42 The "Low-Income Housing Credit - Election under §42(b)(2)(A)(ii)(II) to use as the Applicable Percentage the Appropriate Percentage for the Month in which Tax Exempt Obligations are Issued" (i.e., The LIHTC Election under §42) is used to lock-in the credit rate for non-competitive tax-exempt bond financed projects.
 The LIHTC Election under §42 may be filed with CDA within the month the bonds are sold or in the first five (5) days of the following month.
 The applicable percentage elected is limited to the month in which the bonds are sold.

 For projects financed by tax-exempt bonds issued by a local jurisdiction, the sponsor must have the issuer certify the information included in the LIHTC Election under §42 prior to the issuance of the bonds and pursuant to §1.42-8(b)(4)(I) of the IRS Regulations.
 The LIHTC Election under §42 must be filed with CDA within the month the bonds are sold or in the first five (5) days of the following month.
-As with CDA bonds, the applicable LIHTC rate elected is limited to the month in which the bonds are sold.
+As with CDA bonds, the applicable LIHTC rate elected is either limited to the month in which the bonds are sold or to the 4% credit rate as described above.
 In accordance with the Internal Revenue Code, if a sponsor does not file the LIHTC Election under §42, the applicable percentage will be determined by the month each building in the project is placed in service.